 The Supervisory Committee must approve the selection of all seminars.

 The Ph.D. program offers a major in preaching.
 Ph.D. students in the may apply to a minor in any area in which the seminary offers majors.
-Faculty supervisors in the minor field review applicant portfolios, making admissions recommendations to the Associate Dean for the Ph.D.
-Program.
+Faculty supervisors in the minor field review applicant portfolios, making admissions recommendations to the Director of the Research Doctoral Program.

 All Ph.D. applicants must declare their intended minor at the time of application.
 Students may petition their major supervisor and the Ph.D. office to minor in their major field.
 For more information, please contact the Ph.D. office.

 Students must complete the comprehensive bibliography, reading seminars in the minor, and the comprehensive exam in their minor area.